$u^* = \sqrt{uv}$: Derivation of the FERU formula

 \subsection{Shape of the Beveridge curve}

+Given that both unemployed workers and vacant jobs are socially costly, the social planner would want to reduce both.
+This is not feasible, however, because of the Beveridge curve.

-\paragraph{First observations of the Beveridge curve} Looking at labor-market statistics for the United Kingdom, \citet{B44} first noted that the number of vacancies and the number of jobseekers move in opposite directions.
+\paragraph{First observations of the Beveridge curve} Looking at labor-market statistics for Great Britain, \citet{B44} first noted that the number of vacancies and the number of jobseekers move in opposite directions.
 When the economy is in a slump, there are lots of jobseekers and few vacancies.
-Conversely, when the economy is in a boom, there are few jobseekers and many vacancies.
-This negative relationship between unemployment and vacancies---known as the Beveridge curve---was first plotted by \citet[figures 1 and 2]{DD58} using UK data for 1946--1956.
-Moreover, \citet[p.
-22]{DD58} noted that the Beveridge curve looked like a rectangular hyperbola in an unemployment-vacancy plane.
+Conversely, when the economy is in a boom, there are few jobseekers and many vacancies. \citet[figures 1 and 2]{DD58} confirmed this negative relationship between unemployment and vacancies, which has become known as the Beveridge curve, by plotting unemployment and vacancy data for Great Britain, 1946--1956. \citeauthor{DD58}'s first figure is similar to figure~\ref{f:raw1951}.
+It shows that over time the unemployment rate goes up whenever the vacancy rate goes down, and vice versa.
+Their second figure is similar to figure~\ref{f:beveridge}.
+It plots the vacancy rate against the unemployment rate and shows that over the business cycle, unemployment and vacancies move along a downward-sloping curve.

-\paragraph{Unemployment and vacancy rates move in opposite directions} The Beveridge curve holds remarkably well in the United States as well \citep{BD89,EMR15}.
-Figure~\ref{f:regular1951} depicts the unemployment rate $u$ (all jobseekers divided by the labor force) and the vacancy rate $v$ (all vacancies divided by the same labor force) in the United States for 1951--2019.
-The unemployment rate is constructed by the \citet{UNRATE}.
-For 1951--2000, the vacancy rate is constructed by \citet{B10d}; for 2001--2019, the vacancy rate is the number of job openings divided by the civilian labor force, both measured by the \citet{CLF16OV,JTSJOL}.
-The figure shows clearly that unemployment and vacancy rates move in opposite directions.
+\paragraph{Unemployment and vacancy rates move in opposite directions} The Beveridge curve holds remarkably well in the United States \citep{BD89,EMR15}.
+Figure~\ref{f:raw1951} depicts the unemployment rate $u$ (number of jobseekers divided by size of the labor force) and the vacancy rate $v$ (number of vacancies divided by size of the labor force) in the United States from 1951 to 2019.
+The unemployment rate is measured by the \citet{UNRATE}.
+Between 1951 and 2000, the vacancy rate is constructed by \citet{B10}.
+Between 2001 and 2019, the vacancy rate is the number of job openings divided by the civilian labor force, both measured by the \citet{CLF16OV,JTSJOL}.
+The figure shows that unemployment and vacancy rates move in opposite directions.

-\paragraph{Unemployment and vacancy rates are inversely related} In fact, unemployment and vacancy appear to be the inverse of each other, so that doubling the unemployment rate cuts the vacancy rate in half, and inversely, doubling the vacancy rate cuts the unemployment rate in half.
+\paragraph{Unemployment and vacancy rates are inversely related} In fact, unemployment and vacancy appear to be the inverse of each other, so that doubling the unemployment rate cuts the vacancy rate in half, and conversely, doubling the vacancy rate cuts the unemployment rate in half.
 Figure \ref{f:log1951} displays again unemployment and vacancy, but now in log scale.
-The fluctuations of the unemployment and vacancy rates are almost the mirror image of each other.
-This empirical regularity is particularly striking because the two series are constructed independently of each other.
+The fluctuations of the unemployment and vacancy rates are almost a mirror image of each other, indicating that unemployment and vacancy rates are inversely related.